aatarasoff/spring-cloud-marathon/README.md

 /group/path/app
 ```

-so symbol `/` is not allowed as a virtual host in Feign or RestTemplate.
-So we cannot use original service ids as Spring Cloud service id.
+and symbol `/` is not allowed as a virtual host in Feign or RestTemplate.
+So we cannot use original service id as Spring Cloud service id.
 Instead of `/` in this implementation other separator: `.` is used.
-That means that service with id: `/group/path/app` has internal representation: `group.path.app`.
+That means that service with id: `/group/path/app` has internal presentation: `group.path.app`.

 And you should configure them like:
 ```